 Highlight your stakeholders

-Of course, this is very context dependent.
+Of course, this is very context-dependent.
 In fact, there may not even be an existing privacy structure in place.
 Every company will be different.
 The point is, that whoever you worked with and how you define your role within a privacy team works wonders for future employers so be sure to express this in outlining your responsibilities.

 What to do with GDPR

 If you have worked across elements of GDPR delivery then this is a great opportunity to highlight organisational change skills when approaching GDPR – i.e. aspects of training, raising awareness, cultural shift.
-These skills are often overlooked but having the ability to promote GDPR as a business enabler rather than a blocker is really something that will appeal to any organisation taking compliance seriously.
+These skills are often overlooked but having the ability to promote GDPR as a business enabler rather than a blocker is really something that will appeal to any organisation taking their compliance effort seriously.

 Be smart with your keywords (but do not overdo it!)

 What do I mean by privacy keywords?
-Well, we have the likes of DPIA/PIA, SAR, Privacy by Design, work with policies/contracts etc. The standard business as usual activities that are integral privacy duties and a common requirement across any data privacy function.
+Well, we have the likes of DPIA/PIA, DSAR, Privacy by Design, work with policies/contracts etc. The standard business as usual activities that are integral privacy duties and a common requirement across any data privacy function.
 Do not get me wrong, these are great keywords to highlight but you can also think outside the box here and get creative.

 Privacy is not always ‘business as usual’.
 Help your CV to stand out by highlighting some of the cutting-edge privacy work such as work with privacy shield, Data Subject Rights Management, Privacy Management Softwares (OneTrust, Varonis, TrustArc) etc. If you have worked across areas of data minimisation you could utilise keywords such as anonymization, pseudonymization and hashing to demonstrate these techniques which help give your profile a winning edge.